vedph/cadmus-bdm-tool/docs/index.md

 ## Entries

-From the point of view of Proteus, each paragraph is a `C block` and each footnote a `C fn` (inside a block).
-The input document is processed block by block, so that each block corresponds to an entries set.
+From the point of view of Proteus, each paragraph is a block command (`C block`), and each footnote a footnote command (`C fn`, inside a block).
+The input document is processed block by block, so that each block corresponds to a set of Proteus decoded entries.

 The commands used are: